Applies To:Show Versions

 - If the End User Software License is displayed, read it and then clickI Accept.

-- Select the BIG-IQ Virtual Edition file package to download.
+- Determine which BIG-IQ Virtual Edition file package to download.

 - Start your vSphere Client and log in.If the ESXi host is being managed by vCenter Server, you should complete the deployment from the vCenter vSphere Web Client instead.

-- From the vSphere Client File menu, select Deploy OVF Template.The Deploy OVF Template wizard starts.
+- From the vSphere Client File menu, choose Deploy OVF Template.The Deploy OVF Template wizard starts.

 - In the Source pane, clickDeploy from file or URL, and, using theBrowsebutton, locate the OVF file, open it, and then clickNext.For example:\MyDocuments\Work\Virtualization\<BIG-IQ_OVF_filename>The OVF Template Details pane opens.